The Japanese invaded China proper, launching the Second Sino-Japanese War. (July 1937). The Japanese Kwantung

 Chiang or Mao wanted to weaken their forced by fighting pitched battles with the Japanese.

-The Japanese goal was not to conquer China and administer it as they did in Formosa and Korea.
+The Japanese goal was not to conquer China and administer it as they did in Formosa and Korea, at least immediately.
 The Japanese

 The Japanese respected the International Settlement in Shanghai.
 When they bombed Shanghai, they avoided the